January 11th, 2019

 Use More Than One Email Address

 Sometimes it may be wise to use more than one email address.
-For example, you can use an email address for business and/or personal and another email address for all your miscellaneous online activity.
+For example, you can use an email address for business and/or personal and another email address for all your different online activities.
 Often these various online entities will sign you up on other types of mailing lists that can get extremely annoying.
-Having a separate email address for personal contacts that you do not use for your online activity will stop forcing you to weed through all the junk on a daily basis.
+Having a separate email address for personal contacts that you do not use for your online activity will stop forcing you to weed through all the junk daily.